huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 network 192.168.1.0 area 0
 ```

-Step X) Route
+### Route

 On your linux vm you

-Step X) Ansible Setup
+### Ansible Setup

-X) On your Linux VM open a terminal
+- On your Linux VM open a terminal

-X) run the command sudo apt-get install ansible and accept, this will install ansible onto your linux machine
+- run the command sudo apt-get install ansible and accept, this will install ansible onto your linux machine

-X) cd into /etc/ansible/ this is where the ansible.cfg and hosts file exist from here you can create your playbooks
+- cd into /etc/ansible/ this is where the ansible.cfg and hosts file exist from here you can create your playbooks

 Inside the hosts file you can define your network devices and asign them to groups an example is provided inside the file by ansible